- 3.73K views

 This is one of the best seasons to visit the country.
 The weather in South Africa is rather beautiful during these months.
+The rainy season subsides at the end of March.
 There is enough sunshine, and the weather is not too cold and is quite dry.
 You won’t have too much trouble traversing between regions.
 The evenings might get a little chilly, but it is definitely bearable.
 The crowds are quite low during this season, especially from the end of April, so your tickets and accommodation would also be cheaper.

 - Avg.
 Temperature: 74 – 77° F / 23 – 25° C (in Cape Town)

 - Highlights: This is one of the best seasons for you to go animal spotting, or on a safari.
 The crowd would be low, so you will be able to camp out with ease as well.
 This is a good time to travel to South Africa, if you want to go to Kruger, Pilanesberg, or KwaZulu–Natal, as the animal watching will be made easy by the animals gathering around watering holes.
 This is also perfect weather for hiking in the Drakensberg region.
 Cape Town natives consider the best season to visit the city as well!

 2. June to August – Winter / Low Season